nomeata/haskell-for-readers/haskell-for-readers.md

 Nevertheless it is hard to understand a programming paradigm without writing any code, so there will some amount of hands-on work to be done, especially early on, when we start with a introduction to basic functional programming.

-### Form and audience {.unnumbered}
+### Form {.unnumbered}

 This document is not (necessarily) a self-contained tutorial; it is rather the base for an interactive lecture, given by a real instructor.
 In such a lecture, some holes will be filled as we go, and the questions from the audience form a crucial part of the learning experience.

-That said we I that the notes are detailed enough that while they are not ideal for independent study, they are at least useful and helpful.
+This document is also meant to be more on the concise side, assuming the audience is shorter on time than on wits, and in a small, live workshop, the lecturer can add details, come up with more examples and slow down as needed.

+This makes these notes less ideal for independent study, but that said, it should be possible to work attentively through them and still learn a lot.

+### Audience {.unnumbered}

-I expect the audience to be familiar with programming and computer science in general, but do not assume prior knowledge of functional program (or, in case you are worried, category theory).
+I expect the audience to be familiar with programming and computer science in general, but do not assume prior knowledge of functional program (or, in case you are worried about this, category theory).

 The exercises are all very small, in the order of minutes, and are meant to be done along the way, especially as later material may refer to their results.
 If you are reading this on your own and you really do not feel like doing them, you can click on the blurred solutions to at least read them.
+The exercises are not sufficient in number and depths to provide the reader the experience needed to really learn Haskell.

 Some sections are marked with ★.
 These are optional in the sense that the following material does not rely heavily on them.
-If time is short, e.g. during a workshop, they can be skipped.
+If time is short, e.g. during a workshop, they can be skipped, and the participants can be invited to come back to them on their own.

 ### Acknowledgments and license {.unnumbered}